HenrydeB/Rustqlite/README.md

 > This project is a work in progress, a further iteration will be done to optimize and condense the codebase.
 >

+## Database Structure
+This project only allows for a single database, which is found in the database.rdb file that is created in the root directory of this program when you first run it (this will later be moved to another location).

 ## Running the Program
 In it's current state, this program requires you to have Rust and Cargo installed on your machine.
 After cloning this repository, running `cargo run` in your terminal will open the basic RustQLite